IT & Data Infrastructure: When to Pull the Plug on an Analytics Solution

 Time to Pull the Plug?

-Deciding to pull the plug on an Analytics Solution can be a difficult decision that many companies unduly postpone.
+Deciding to pull the plug on an Enterprise Analytics Solution can be a difficult decision that many companies unduly postpone.
 When the technology solution can no longer support your business strategy, you must take action.
 For instance, your business may decide that becoming Data Driven is imperative to grow your revenues.
 Becoming data driven requires more people doing more analysis with more data in order to gain insights into the business that were previously unobtainable.
 If your current solution can’t support this business strategy, it is time to pull the plug on it.

 Since IT investments are invariably expensive, all IT investments should be tied to a business strategy.
 Companies should fully understand the benefit to be gained and the costs to be incurred in the new solution.
 In the example of becoming data driven, if your IT infrastructure and users still rely heavily on exporting data to spreadsheets, your efforts to transform will fail.
 It’s simply impossible to achieve the future state by continuing to do more of what you have done in the past.